dotnet-architecture/eShopOnUWP/README.md

 ![Connected animations](/docs/RevealFluent.gif)

 ## ShyHeader
-[ShyHeader](https://github.com/Microsoft/WindowsUIDevLabs/tree/master/SampleGallery/Samples/SDK%2014393/ShyHeader) Demonstrates how to use ExpressionAnimations Tookit with a ScrollViewer to create a shinking header tied to scroll position.
+[ShyHeader](https://github.com/Microsoft/WindowsUIDevLabs/tree/master/SampleGallery/Samples/SDK%2014393/ShyHeader) demonstrates how to use ExpressionAnimations Tookit with a ScrollViewer to create a shinking header tied to scroll position.

 ![ShyHeader](/docs/ShyHeaderToolkit.gif)

+## Cortana
+You have to run Cortana at least once, because when done it installs the voice command definitions.
+Once it has been run, you can close the application and start using Cortana's search.

+### Voice Commands
+These are some supported voice commands (Cortana may take time to refresh its voice commands):

+- "shop, show me __mug__ type products"
+- "shop, give me __shirt__ type products"
+- "shop, show me __cap__ type products"
+- "shop, show me __sheet__ type products"